-The evaluation will study the impact of the Demonstration on all enrollees (e.g., total Medicaid population) as well as provide stratification for various hypothesis and key measures by specialized program participants.
+The evaluation will study the impact of the Demonstration on all enrollees e.g., total Medicaid population (enrollees participating in specialized programs (e.g., ID/DD, CFC, CRT, TBI, ACO Attributed), enrollees participating in non-specialized programs) as well as provide stratification for various hypothesis and key measures by specialized program participants.
 In addition, focused analysis will address:

-- o The impact of marketplace subsidies for Qualified Health Plans on continuity of coverage; - o Access to care for children in families who are required to make premium payments; - Access, cost and quality for substance use disorder and psychiatric IMD services.
+- The impact of marketplace subsidies for Qualified Health Plans on continuity of coverage; if feasible based on sample size, staff and budget considerations, the State will stratify impact by income level; - Access to care for children in families who are required to make premium payments; if feasible based on sample size, staff and budget considerations the State will stratify impact by income level; - Access, cost and quality for substance use disorder and psychiatric IMD services (See Section IV for more detailed description).

-An overview of each hypothesis and its expected study populations is provided in Exhibit 3 on the following page.
+An overview of each hypothesis, the research questions and the expected study populations is provided in Exhibit 3 on the following page.